-Peter has spoken at many industry conferences on various Alternative Dispute Resolution subjects.
-He is also a visiting lecturer on adjudication, under the UK legislation, at Robert Gordon University in Scotland.
+Peter has spoken at many industry conferences on various Alternative Dispute Resolution (ADR) subjects.
+He is also a visiting lecturer on adjudication, under the Irish and UK legislation, at Robert Gordon University in Scotland.
 In addition to having peer reviewed academic papers published, he has written numerous media articles on dispute resolution, construction law and related subjects in Ireland, the UK and internationally.

 Qualifications